 WHERE ARE MY BEEHIVE PHOTOS NOW?

 About 20 years ago I shipped them off to a retired N.H.L. player who’d been appointed to the Canadian Senate by the federal Liberal party.

-Frank Mahovolich [Toronto, Detroit, Montreal] was always one of my favourites [he played for the Leafs, remember?].‘Number 27’ called from Ottawa to say that my collection of old Beehive hockey pictures was in his office and that when former teammates dropped by, they enjoyed going through the photos.
+‘Number 27’ called from Ottawa to say that my collection of old Beehive hockey pictures was in his office and that when former teammates dropped by, they enjoyed going through the photos.
 I can imagine.
-More Memory Lane tripping.

 Sure beats having the pictures in a cardboard box in my basement.

 Mahovlich revealed something interesting, and I hadn’t known this until he mentioned it.
 It happened in 1972, when he was in Europe playing for Team Canada in their heralded series with the Soviet National Hockey Team.